spyderkam/Debris-Cloud/src/docs/log_notes/event_zero_line_prob.md

-# Fragment Proximity to a Euclidean Line Event Zero
+# Fragment Proximity to a Euclidean Line at Event Zero

 Kam Modjtahedzadeh
 Boeing Intelligence & Analytics